 Demos Katsis is a Corporate Counsel, Partner and Managing Director of KATSIS LLC, Law Firm based in Cyprus.
 He was a partner at Christodoulos G. Vassiliades & Co. before establishing in Limassol the innovative law firm KATSIS LLC, consisted of experienced Greek and Russian persons.
 He specialises in contractual drafting and consulting on corporate and tax strategies.
 His main areas of practice are contractual and company matters, construction, trusts and estate planning, tax, and intellectual property matters.
 He holds an LLB degree from the University of Bristol, an LLM degree from the University of Bristol, a Diploma in Professional Legal Skills from City University and MA from the University of Malta.
 He was admitted to the Cyprus Bar in 2003 and is a member of the Cyprus Bar Association.
 He is the author of several articles and a regular speaker in tax conferences, intellectual property conferences and immovable property conferences organised by various organisations.
 Mr Katsis was assistant National Rapporteur for Cyprus for the EU Project on Unfair Commercial Practices in the new Member States for the year 2005-2006 undertaken by the British Institute of International and Comparative Law and he was also assistant National Rapporteur for Cyprus for the EU Project on Legalization of Public Documents undertaken by the British Institute of International and Comparative Law.
 He is a visiting professor at Pericles, engaged to teach Anglo Saxon and International Trust law, and also an occassional guest seminar presenter on issues related to offshore and Cyprus business planning.

-Vladimir Lissniak is president of Pericles, has extensive experience in public, private and NGO sectors, diplomatic service, law practice, and academic activity.
-He has worked as a consultant in the Moscow Mayor’s Office, the Administration of the Moscow Oblast, and the State and Law Department of the RF President’s Administration.
-He has been practicing law privately for the last 30 years in human rights, real estate, land law, family law, citizenship law, commercial law for Russian and foreign clients in courts of general and special jurisdiction in a number of countries and Strasbourg court of human rights.
-Mr. Lissniak has taught American Business Law, Banking Law, Negotiations for Lawyers, Negotiations for Businesspeople and other courses in the Institute of International Law of the Russian Ministry of Justice, MGIMO, Higher School of Economics, University of San Diego (California), the American Institute of Business and Economics (AIBEC), Moscow University Touro, Immanuel Kant Baltic State University.
+Prof. Vladimir Lissniak, RF Honored Human Rights Defender, president of Pericles, has extensive experience in public, private and NGO sectors, diplomatic service, law practice, and academic activity.
+He has worked as a consultant in the Moscow Mayor’s Office, for the Administration the RF President.
+He has been practicing law privately for the last 30 years for Russian and foreign clients in courts of general and special jurisdiction in a number of countries and Strasbourg court of human rights.
+Mr. Lissniak has taught American Business Law, Banking Law, Negotiations and other courses in the Institute of International Law of the Russian Ministry of Justice, MGIMO, Higher School of Economics, University of San Diego (California), the American Institute of Business and Economics (AIBEC), Immanuel Kant Baltic State University.
 He was chief editor of the Russian edition of “The Banking Law” by prof. Gavalda and prof. Stoufflet (France).

 James Mandel is a graduate of Yale Law School and has a Ph.D. in Russian history from Columbia University.
 He is a member of the District of Columbia Bar.
 For the last twenty years his practice has been devoted entirely to Russia.
 In 1990 he opened the Moscow office of LeBoeuf, Lamb, Greene & MacRae (now Dewey & LeBoeuf ) and was its managing partner during the period 1992-1994.
 He advised foreign investors on all aspects of doing business in post-Soviet Russia, particularly in the areas of real estate and natural resources.
 In 2003, shortly after leaving LeBoeuf, he joined Ernst & Young in Moscow, first as the head of EY Law’s M&A practice and then as general counsel to Ernst & Young in the CIS.
 In January 2010, he retired from the position of general counsel and remains employed at Ernst & Young in a consulting capacity.